loafey/master-thesis/Thesis/5.0. Usage/main.typ

       },
     )
   }),
-)

-#bigTodo[fibbo-benchmark]
+)<fibbo-benchmarks>

-As can be seen in these benchmarks there is quite a large gap between the version written in #ln and the two version written in C.
+As can be seen in the benchmarks in @fibbo-benchmarks there is quite a large gap between the version written in #ln and the two version written in C.

 This can be attributed to several factors but the two most significant ones are most likely that #ln is currently not optimized at all, and that